monicanagent/sdb/TECHNICAL.md

 The first byte of this entity identifies it as a type 0 ("api") entity.
 The next four bytes denote the size of the entity, in this case `0000003f`, or 63 bytes (the next entity starts 64 bytes later).

-Now begin the entity's data properties.
+Now the entity's data properties begin.

 The first one is a type 0 property (`00`), a `name`.
 This is followed by 2 bytes denoting the length of the `name` data in this case `0017` or 23 bytes.
-The following 23 bytes (`43 79 70 68 65 72 ...`) are ASCII values of the data:
+The following 23 bytes (`43 79 70 68 65 72 ...`), are the ASCII values of the `name` data:

 `43` = C<br/>
 `79` = y<br/>